blender/blender/doc/python_api/rst/bge.types.rst

       #.
 Polygon shape (triangle/quad)
       #.
 Game Object

    #.
-Verticies will be split by face if necessary.
-Verticies can only be shared between faces if:
+Vertices will be split by face if necessary.
+Vertices can only be shared between faces if:

       #.
 They are at the same position
       #.
 UV coordinates are the same
       #.
 Their normals are the same (both polygons are "Set Smooth")
       #.
-They are the same colour, for example: a cube has 24 verticies: 6 faces with 4 verticies per face.
+They are the same colour, for example: a cube has 24 vertices: 6 faces with 4 vertices per face.

    The correct method of iterating over every :class:`KX_VertexProxy` in a game object

    .. code-block:: python

-      import GameLogic
+      from bge import logic

-      co = GameLogic.getCurrentController()
-      obj = co.owner
+      cont = logic.getCurrentController()

-      m_i = 0
+      object = cont.owner

-      mesh = obj.getMesh(m_i) # There can be more than one mesh... while mesh != None:
+      for mesh in object.meshes:
-         for mat in range(mesh.getNumMaterials()):
+         for material in mesh.materials:
             for v_index in range(mesh.getVertexArrayLength(mat)):
                vertex = mesh.getVertex(mat, v_index)
                # Do something with vertex here...
                # ... eg: colour the vertex red.
                vertex.colour = [1.0, 0.0, 0.0, 1.0]
-         m_i += 1
-         mesh = obj.getMesh(m_i)

    .. attribute:: materials